BRISCOE GROUP LIMITED

 - analyse and review material acquisitions, divestments and capital expenditure;

-- review and approve the corporate plan, financial and dividend policies and the operating budget;
+- review and approve the strategic and business plans, financial and dividend policies and the operating budget;

 - act in such a way that Board meetings and discussion promote focused debate within a supportive team atmosphere;